Tag Archives: Home

 [4] https://www.germany-visa.org/german-citizenship/benefits-and-responsibilities/

-Life Long Voting Rights for all Brits Abroad!
+Life Long Voting Rights achieved for all Brits Living outside the UK

 SOME POSITIVE NEWS: ALL US BRITS, HOWEVER LONG WE’VE LIVED OUTSIDE OF THE UK NOW HAVE THE LIFE LONG RIGHT TO VOTE IN THE UK